-Baking Birthday Party: Baking party ideas for kids, or a great activity for a day full of fun!
+Baking Birthday Party Ideas: Baking party ideas for kids, or a great activity for a day full of fun!
 Sprinkles, frosting, cupcakes, aprons, chef hats and so much more!

 Baking Birthday Party

-I made a cupcake garland with a mixture of color coordinating liners, and used yarn to string it all together.
-Super easy!
+For a little table decor, I found a cupcake garland tutorial on Pinterest.
+Using a mixture of color coordinating liners, and yarn to string it all together, it was super easy!

 Since Oreo’s are a cookie favorite, I simply covered the Oreo’s in white chocolate and decorated them with party colors!
 You can put food coloring in the white chocolate instead, to match the color scheme if you like!